 - An oral liquid may be given if your child cannot swallow the tablets.
 Ask your doctor or pharmacist about this.

-- Liquid: Shake the liquid well just before you measure the dose.
+- Liquid: Shake the liquid well before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.